UJWALGUPTA/CodeCrew/README.md

 - **GitHub Integration**: Connect your GitHub account and import repositories
 - **Repository Management**: Add, view, and manage your repositories
 - **Bounty System**: Set bounties for specific issues in your repositories
-- **Decentralized Rewards**: Distribute rewards using CREW tokens on Base chain
+- **Decentralized Rewards**: Distribute rewards using CREW tokens on Pharos Testnet
 - **Issue Tracking**: Track open issues and their bounties
 - **Claim Management**: Manage claims on issues and verify completed work
 - **Wallet Integration**: Seamless integration with Ethereum wallets via RainbowKit